nanoporetech/dorado/README.md

 #### Using a sample sheet
 Dorado is able to use a sample sheet to restrict the barcode classifications to only those present, and to apply aliases to the detected classifications.
 This is enabled by passing the path to a sample sheet to the `--sample-sheet` argument when using the `basecaller` or `demux` commands.
 See [here](documentation/SampleSheets.md) for more information.

+### Custom barcodes

+In addition to supporting the standard barcode kits from Oxford Nanopore, Dorado also supports specifying custom barcode kit arrangements and sequences.
+This is done by passing a barcode arrangement file via the `--barcode-arrangement` argument (either to `dorado demux` or `dorado basecaller`).
+Custom barcode sequences can optionally be specified via the `--barcode-sequences` option.

 ### Poly(A) tail estimation